sharpest-minds/hiring-tips/README.md

 1. Make a list of all the regular, small, technical [meetups](https://www.meetup.com) in your city.
 Ideally something where you discuss a paper or write actual code in a workshop.
 Start going, even if you sit in a corner and do nothing the first couple of times.
 The benefit of having industry people see your face every week compounds quickly.

 2. Check out our list of hiring partners [at the bottom of this page](https://app.sharpestminds.com/mentee/companies).
-We can often give warm introductions to many of the companies on this list, which lets you to skip their HR screens - a big advantage. **Please keep this list confidential.**
+We can often give warm introductions to many of the companies on this list, which lets you to skip their HR screens - a big advantage. **Please keep this list confidential.** ✨**New:** You can now request warm intros to companies directly through the SharpestMinds web app.

 3. Start applying to jobs.
 When applying online, you should apply through [Key Values](https://www.keyvalues.com).
 That sends a good signal to hiring managers.
 You shouldn't apply through Indeed.
 That sends a bad signal to hiring managers.